atulya-kairati/js-playground/node-in-depth/streams/streams.md

    - Internal buffer size 64KB by default.
    - Only starts reading data if we listen to 'data' event of the stream.

 3. **Duplex**: Both readable and writable.
-Consequently it uses to buffers internally.
+Consequently it uses two buffers internally.
 One to read other to write.
    ![Duplex Stream](duplex.png)

    - It has 2 separate internal buffers.